 Change Management

-If an office lead or manager can cope with this change effectively, they will be able to keep their business running smooth and productively.
+If an office lead or manager can cope with this change effectively, they will be able to keep their business running smoothly and productively.

 Definition of Change Management

-We proffer that change management as the steps a workplace needs to take to seamlessly move from their current way of operations to the new, necessary way, without hampering productivity or incurring damage.
+We proffer that change management is the steps a workplace needs to take to seamlessly move from their current way of operations to the new, necessary way, without hampering productivity or incurring damage.

 Why Change Management Is Important

-Although it is obvious when change is happening and/or when it is necessary, many leaders feel stuck because they do not know how to effectively implement these changes or how to go about starting.
+Although it is obvious when change is happening and/or necessary, many leaders feel stuck because they do not know how to effectively implement these changes or how to get started.

-This can cause businesses to fall behind, employees to become frustrated, or important tasks to fall by the wayside, all of which can bring about negative effects that are hard to come back from.
+This can cause businesses to fall behind, employees to become frustrated, or important tasks to fall by the wayside, all of which can have negative effects that are hard to recover from.

 Types of Change Management